 Besides it feels a lot more personalised when the ad texts indicate that the person has already seen them.
 Just don’t get too creepy.
 People are already rather used to being followed by ads but still nobody likes to be reminded of it.

 Also, what the influencer has said does most likely not turn into an ad text without some modification.
 Most likely the text is too long to fit requirements of the social media sites.
 So some editing is needed in any case.

 Thus, the ads should be a mix of what was in the best-performed posts and a new, improved CTA.

 Remember to exclude the people who converted from the original Influencer Marketing campaigns.
 Might be obvious but we will remind you of it anyway.
 If people bought from you, better leave them alone.
 At least for now.

 In a similar way you might want to exclude the most recent buyers if you are retargeting other existing customers.

 Always have a few different variations of headlines and ad texts to A/B test which works the best.
 And don’t forget to do both story- and normal feed ads.

 However, don’t just copy the feed ad as a story ad.
 First of all the formats are different (square versus a vertical).
 Second the people are also using the formats differently by either scrolling down the feed or swiping between stories.
 So the same ads in both placements doesn’t necessarily work.

 People are not ready to buy immediately, even when getting product recommendations from the people they trust.
 Retargeting the individuals who saw your Influencer Marketing campaign helps to catch the people who need more time before a purchase.

-Provide us the information below to receive a case study detailing how A German cosmetics brand generated 800% ROI when they extended their influencer marketing campaign with retargeting ads.
+By downloading the case study you’ll learn how Ebay achieved a 205% ROI when they extended their micro-influencer marketing campaign with retargeting ads.